Skip to main content

 Do I Need Rental Car Insurance If I Have Credit Card Benefits?

 Most major credit cards will provide coverage when you use that card to pay for your rental car.
-Many credit cards offer collision protection that can cover you if you’re in an accident.
-This insurance usually requires you to exhaust all other forms of insurance first, but it can be your primary coverage if you don’t have other insurance.
+Many credit card companies offer collision protection that can cover you if you’re in an accident.
+This option usually requires you to exhaust all other forms of insurance first, but it can be your primary coverage if you don’t have other alternatives available.

 Just make sure you decline the collision damage waiver offered by the rental car company.
 If you don’t, this policy will cancel out the credit card’s coverage, meaning they won’t pay anything if you’re in an accident.